brandon-rhodes/pyzmq-static/README.rst

 Copying
 -------

-This package uses a "setup.py" file, which Brandon Craig Rhodes happily offers under a BSD license, to build a shared library built from three different source distributions.
+The "setup.py" and "get.sh" files that power this package are offered under the BSD license.
+They build a shared library
+that includes code from three different pieces of software.
-To use the result, you must adhere to the licensing terms of all three pieces of software, which are as follows:
+To use the resulting library,
+you must adhere to the licensing terms of all three projects, which are as follows:

 * The UUID routines from "util-linux-ng": BSD
 * The "zeromq" source: LGPL